core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    Note that the values in the 'Label' column of the "COSE Headers Parameters" registry are strongly typed.
 On the contrary, Link Format is weakly typed and thus does not distinguish between, for instance, the string value "-10" and the integer value -10.
 Thus, if responses in Link Format are returned, string values which look like an integer are not supported.
 Therefore, such values MUST NOT be used in the 'idcred_t' parameter.

-* 'ead_1', 'ead_2', 'ead_3' and 'ead_4', specifying if the Server supports the use of external authorization data EAD_1, EAD_2, EAD_3 and EAD_4, respectively (see Section 3.8 {{Section 9.2 of I-D.ietf-lake-edhoc}}).
+* 'ead_1', 'ead_2', 'ead_3' and 'ead_4', specifying if the Server supports the use of external authorization data EAD_1, EAD_2, EAD_3 and EAD_4, respectively (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 For each of these parameters, the following applies.

    - It MUST occur at most once, with its presence denoting support from the server for the respective external authorization data.